 What Is Post-Inflammatory Hyperpigmentation (PIH)?

 PIH is different from traditional hyperpigmentation in that it is the body's natural response to inflammation or injury.
-That injury can be caused by acne legions, burns, psoriasis, professional skin treatments (such as chemical peels), friction, or surgery.
+That injury can be caused by acne, burns, psoriasis, professional skin treatments (such as chemical peels), friction, or surgery.

 PIH will fade as the skin begins to regenerate, so hyperpigmentation in the epidermis often goes away in six months to a year.
 However, if PIH affects the dermis, the deeper layer of skin under the epidermis, the pigmentation could last for years.
 On the bright side, PIH usually responds quickly to treatment.

-While treatment options for hyperpigmentation abound, the easiest and most effective approach to the condition is simply to avoid it in the first place.
+While treatment options for hyperpigmentation abound, it can take a lot of time to reduce signs of hyperpigmentation - especially severe cases.
+The easiest and most effective approach to the condition is simply to avoid it in the first place.
 Here are some preventive measures you can take to keep your skin tone even and bright:

 - Avoid the sun.
 Try to avoid sun exposure, especially between the hours of 10 a.m. and 2 p.m.
 If you have to go outside, cover your head and face with a wide-brimmed hat and wear shirts with long sleeves.

 - Wear sunscreen.
-Wearing at least SPF 30 sunscreen every day isn't enough — you also have to reapply, especially if you're sweating, exercising, or around water.
-Try to reapply about every two hours.
-Look for sunscreens that protect against both UVA and UVB rays and also contain zinc oxide or titanium dioxide.
+Wearing at least SPF 30 sunscreen every day is a crucial step in preventing and treating hyperpigmentation.
+But one application isn't enough — you have to reapply, especially if you're sweating, exercising, or around water.
+Try to reapply about every two hours and look for sunscreens that protect against both UVA and UVB rays and also contain zinc oxide or titanium dioxide.